 Pembina is currently building an LPG Export Terminal on Watson Island in Porpoise Harbour.
-The first phase of the terminal construction is expected to be completed in the second half of 2020, with a capacity of 25,000 bpd.
-The second phase of expansion has been announced, increasing capacity to 40,000 bpd, with construction expected to be completed by Q2 2023.
+The first phase of the terminal construction is expected to be completed in Q1 2021, with a capacity of 25,000 bpd.

-For more information on these proposed developments and others, visit our website here55.
+For more information on these proposed developments and others, visit our website here52.

 7.3 PORT LOCATION